 The School Houses are a well established and traditional part of life at Our Lady of Lourdes.
 Every child in our school is assigned a school house when they start the school.
-Over the course of the year we have many house events which traverse all areas of the school curriculum.

 Our Lady of Mount Carmel is the title given to the Blessed Virgin Mary in her role as patroness of the Carmelite Order.
 The first Carmelites were Christian hermits living on Mount Carmel in the Holy Land during the late 12th and early to mid-13th century.
 They built in the midst of their hermitages a chapel which they dedicated to the Blessed Virgin.

 Since the 15th century, popular devotion to Our Lady of Mount Carmel has centred on the Scapular of Our Lady of Mount Carmel, also known as the Brown Scapular.
 Traditionally, Mary is said to have given the Scapular to an early Carmelite named Saint Simon Stock.
 "Receive, my beloved son, this habit of thy order: this shall be to thee and to all Carmelites a privilege, that whosoever dies clothed in this shall never suffer eternal fire ....
 It shall be a sign of salvation, a protection in danger, and a pledge of peace.